TuragaLab/DECODE/README.md

 ## Getting started

-The easiest way to try out the algorithm is to have a look at the Google Colab Notebooks we provide for training our algorithm and fitting experimental data.
+The easiest way to try out the algorithm is to have a look at the Google Colab Notebooks.
+We provide them for training our algorithm and fitting experimental data.
 For installation instructions and further information please **refer to our** [**docs**](https://decode.readthedocs.io).
 You can find these here: